-Daily life was Jan Steen's main pictorial theme.
-Many of the genre scenes he portrayed, as in The Feast of Saint Nicholas, are lively to the point of chaos and lust-fulness, even so much that "a Jan Steen household", meaning a messy scene, became a Dutch proverb.
-Subtle hints in his paintings seem to suggest that Steen meant to warn the viewer rather than invite him to copy this behavior.
-He often used members of his family as models.
+Painting daily life scenes was Jan Steen's main pictorial theme.
+Many of these paintings, such as in The Feast of Saint Nicholas, are lively to the point of chaos and lustfulness, "a Jan Steen household", meaning a messy scene, became a Dutch adage.
+Subtle hints in his paintings suggest that Steen intended to caution the viewer as opposed to welcoming him to copy his bad conduct by using members of his family as models.
 Steen, a Catholic painter in a Calvinist country, depicts unusual, highly symbolic scenes, in which he completely subverts the natural and social order, as in Beware of Luxury.
 Severe, moralizing harmony degenerates into happy parties of drinkers, the chaos that invades the home, whimpering children, disobedient dogs, and people sprawled in indecent positions.
 This is the other face of tidy, devout Holland, village festivals, merry-making, drinking sessions, and sensuality.

-Jan Steen was prolific, producing about 800 paintings, of which roughly 350 survive.
-His work was valued much by contemporaries and as a result he was reasonably well paid for his work.
-He did not have many students—only Richard Brakenburgh is recorded—but his work proved a source of inspiration for many painters.
+Jan Steen was very productive, producing about 800 paintings, of which about half survive today.
+His work was much valued by his patrons and was generously compensated for his work.
+His only recorded student is Richard Brakenburgh, although his work proved a source of inspiration for many painters.

-It is often suggested that Jan Steen's paintings are a realistic portrayal of Dutch 17th-century life.
-However not everything he did was a purely realistic representation of his day-to-day environment.
+It is regularly proposed that Jan Steen's artistic creations are a sensitive depiction of Dutch seventeenth-century life, however, not all that he painted was a realistic representation of his everyday condition and events.

-Jan Steen portrayed many scenes from the lives of the Rederijkers, an example being the painting Rhetoricians at a Window of 1662–66 that is now in the Philadelphia Museum of Art.
-The humanity, humor and optimism of the figures suggest that Jan Steen knew these men well, and wanted to portray them positively.
+Jan Havicksz Steen portrayed many scenes from the lives of the Rederijkers, the local dramatic societies, an example being the painting Rhetoricians at a Window.
+The figures suggest they were Jan Steen's friends, and he wanted to portray them in a good light.